bantahacka/NETATAK/README.md

 #TODO:
 1) Create DNS Spoofing Tool
+2) Add new scanners: SYN, SYN/ACK, TCP ports, UDP ports
+3) Tidy up NETATAK class
-2) ARP MITM tool - Output forwarded traffic to a PCAP file for later analysis in Wireshark
+4) ARP MITM tool - Output forwarded traffic to a PCAP file for later analysis in Wireshark

 Disclaimer: NETATAK has been developed for educational and testing purposes only.
 It must not be used in production environments unless explicit permission has been granted e.g. for penetration testing.